10 Behind-the-Plate Secrets of MLB Umpires

 “[People] don’t feel that umpires are always held accountable,” Carlson continued.
 “We’re accountable every day.”

-More commonly, he says, ejections happen when a manager simply won’t stop arguing.
+More commonly, he explained, ejections happen when a manager simply won’t stop arguing.
 “You’d say, ‘Hey, Tom, listen, I understand where you’re coming from.
 I’ve heard your argument—now we’re starting to repeat ourselves.
 We’re not gonna reverse the call here.
 I’ve heard your argument and we need to move on.
 This conversation’s gonna end.”
 If Tom refuses to end the conversation, he might find himself getting ushered off the field post-haste.

 MLB umpires are masters of leaving the past in the past and focusing on whatever’s right in front of them, be it the next game or the very next pitch.
 But there are always especially memorable moments that they’ll never completely shake.